mhyang721/click-clock/README.md

 # digital-clock
- A simple digital clock with a light & dark theme
+ A digital clock with a light & dark theme.
+Animated with JavaScript.